 Indigenous Lethbridge

-Oki and welcome to Lethbridge.
-Oki means hello in Blackfoot.
-It is also the official welcome of Lethbridge.
-This Indigenous Lethbridge page is a starting point for visitors looking to broaden their understanding of Blackfoot people, history and culture.
+Oki and welcome to Sikoohkotok (Lethbridge).
+Oki means hello in Blackfoot, and it is the official greeting of Sikoohkotok (Lethbridge).
+This page is a meant as a starting point for visitors and locals looking to broaden their understanding of Indigenous history, culture, and contributions in Lethbridge and Southern Alberta.

 Tour Southern Alberta with Spotted Eagle Contracting!

 Spotted Eagle Contracting offers shuttle services for small groups.
 Travel from attraction to attraction safely, comfortably, and quickly!
-Located out of Standoff Alberta, they know the area well and are more than ready to work with you to plan out the trip of a life time.
-Contact Spotted Eagle Contracting to tour of some of the most incredible attractions that Southern Alberta has to offer!
+Located out of Standoff Alberta, they know the area like the back of their hands and are more than ready to work with you to plan out the trip of a life time.
+For more information and pricing, contact Spotted Eagle Contracting, and get ready to tour some of the most incredible attractions that Southern Alberta has to offer!

 The History and Importance of The Blackfoot Territories